 Grades may be obtained (according to a schedule maintained by the Law School and posted on Inside.law at https://inside.law.umn.edu/students/faculty-grade-submission) via the University of Minnesota’s One Stop web site.
 To view grades, students should go to http://onestop.umn.edu/grades_and_transcripts/index.html.

 Once a grade has been posted for a credited exercise, it can only be changed at the initiative of the instructor, in accordance with Academic Rule 11.5.
 Changes are made only in the event of a mathematical or computational error, or in case of “clear error in the evaluation process.”
-In the latter case, any proposed change requires review and approval by the Faculty Consultative Committee.
+All grade changes must be approved by the Associate Dean for Academic Affairs.
+In the case of errors in the evaluation process, any proposed change requires review and approval by the Faculty Consultative Committee.

 Students with questions about a grade are encouraged to inquire directly with the instructor to learn the basis of the grade and receive feedback that may help future performance.